 Advanced Filter

-The Advanced Filter is available in the list view for all Basic and Hierarchical entities.
-Entities of the Reference Data type only support Search, not filtering.
+The Advanced Filter is available in the list view for all Basic, Archive and Hierarchical entities.

-Advanced Filter lets you find specific records by applying rules to fields or attributes of an entity.
-You can:
+Advanced Filter enables finding specific records by applying rules to fields or attributes of an entity.
+Multiple rules can be added, combined using "AND" or "OR" operators, grouped together for complex queries, and saved for future use.

 Filter settings are stored in local storage.
 This means that the filter remains active even when switching between entities, until it's manually disabled.